norfluxX/Tomcat-Java-WebApp-DevOps-Pipeline/README.md

 The whole project is carried out on AWS Cloud.

-The website can be accessed using the following URL:
+The website can be accessed using the following URL :

 ```
 http://<domain/ip>:8888